Resort Uphill Skiing: Things to be Aware of

 We are grateful for our states generous attitude towards the uphill community, and we want to keep it that way!

 I am often surprised at how comfortable people are being close to a snowcat.
 Not only are these machines heavy and potentially deadly, but visibility is often zero for drivers.
-It’s like operating a heavy piece of machinery inside of a snowglobe.
-It's extremely nerve racking when a skier suddenly appears or even worse, ends up on the blade of your cat!
-It’s super helpful when uphillers wear a headlamp and if you choose to skin with headphones, keep the volume down slightly so that you can hear us coming.
-Often we are hustling as fast as we can to get projects finished, especially in the morning.
-It helps a lot if people are aware and willing to move so we can keep working and keep you safe, it is imperative that resort skinners are not only aware, but willing to get out of the way of Snowcats.
+It’s essentially like operating a heavy piece of machinery inside of a snowglobe.
+It is extremely nerve racking as a snowcat operator when a skier appears suddenly or worse, ends up on the blade of your cat!
+Please do us a favor uphillers by wearing a headlamp and if you choose to skin with headphones, keep the volume low enough so you can hear us coming.
+Oftentimes we are working on a tight schedule and hustling to get projects finished.
+This is especially true in the morning hours when many skiers like to get a lap in.
+In order to allow us to keep working and keep you safe, it is imperative that resort skinners are not only aware, but willing to get out of the way of Snowcats.
 Please give us the right of way!

 Inside the Snowglobe

-It is important to be aware of these hazards and respect ski areas’ rules with regards to uphill travel.
+It is important to not only be aware of these hazards, but to respect your local ski areas rules with regards to uphill travel.
 To the rejoice of ski-tourer everywhere, the majority of ski areas in the U.S. allow uphill travel in some capacity which is pretty amazing.
-Some restrict access to a particular route or to a certain time of day and this information can be found on most ski area websites) it is because they are trying to keep you safe.
+However, when your local area restricts access to a particular route or to a certain time of day (this information can be found on most ski area websites) it is because they are trying to keep you safe.
 For example, on Aspen Mountain where I work, we allow uphill travel before 9am when the lifts open on a designated route (Spar Gulch for those of you who are familiar with the area).
 This is because our mountain funnels into a valley, and during the daytime there is too much skier traffic for this to be a viable route.
-Outside of operating hours, avalanche mitigation or a winch cat is operating uphill routes may be closed or altered.
+Outside of operating hours, avalanche mitigation or winch cats may close or alter uphill routes.
 It is important to read and respect posted signs and to stay as close to the uphill route markers as possible.
 We want everyone to have fun but more importantly to stay safe!

 Be aware of snowmobiles and give them plenty of space!

-You can find Joseph on Instagram as @josedemoor
+- Joseph DeMoor can be found on Instagram as @josedemoor -